BM5-SWE/STDEP-back-end/README.md

 ### Team Notes

-- All groupmates should create their own `.env` file from `.env.example`.
+- Everyone should create their own `.env` file from `.env.example`.
 - Do **not** commit `.env` files (only `.env.example` is tracked).
 - Ensure the backend is running before starting the frontend (frontend makes API calls to `http://localhost:8000`).